San Diego DUI Criminal Lawyer

 - Electronic monitoring or house arrest

 - Residence in a sober-living environment

 - Incarceration in a private or city jail

 Your Best Defense against DUI Charges in San Diego

 A DUI is a serious charge, and convictions may result in several years in prison, huge fines, or both incarceration and fines.
-DUI charges are highly technical and require a deep knowledge in the area.
+DUI charges are highly technical and require a deep knowledge of the area.
 A lawyer who practices this specialized area of criminal defense will review the facts of your case, explain your options, and advise you of the possible consequences.
 But for the best possible defense, you should speak with a local criminal attorney familiar in the specific judicial system your case is presented before.
-Local criminal defense attorneys know how local judges and local prosecutors work, and can use that knowledge to better represent you.
+Local criminal defense attorneys know how local judges and local prosecutors work and can use that knowledge to better represent you.
 For more information, contact Vik Monder at the Monder Law Group, PC.